camunda/camunda-docs-manual/site/src/documents/api-references/embedded-forms/01-angularjs/20-api.html.md

 ### Angular Directives & Compilation

-If the form is loaded from an URL, the SDK makes sure that it is properly compiled and linked to the current angular scope.
-This allows using angular directives in embedded forms loaded dynamically at runtime:
+If the form is loaded from an URL, the SDK makes sure that it is properly compiled and linked to the current Angular scope.
+This allows using Angular directives in embedded forms loaded dynamically at runtime:

 ```html